dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

 ## What is this guide?

-This guide contains all exercises and detailed steps to perform them related to the review of data elements for the Design for Data Use Level 1 academy.
+This guide contains all exercises and detailed steps to perform them related to the review of ***organisation unit groups and group sets*** for the Design for Data Use Level 1 academy.
 Please perform each of the exercises when prompted to by your instructors

 ## Learning objectives for this session